 Some folks refer to it as Romanesco broccoli, but Romanesco cauliflower would describe the taste a little more accurately.
 You may also hear it referred to as Roman cauliflower or Broccoflower.
 Whatever you want to call it, it's a bit sweeter than either broccoli or cauliflower, and very delicious

-*I* would like you to know that Romanesco florets are easier to break apart than cauliflower, and less messy to break apart than broccoli.
+As a bonus, Romanesco florets are easier to break apart than cauliflower, and less messy to break apart than broccoli.
 It's basically my dream vegetable.

 How do you cook Romanesco Cauliflower?